dkifer/dpcourse/README.md

 # dpcourse
-In class code for differential privacy course
+In class code for Penn State differential privacy course